Am Spiegelgrund clinic: Experimentation and child euthanasia

-Deputy-führer of the Third Reich, Rudolf Hess, once said that "National Socialism is nothing but applied biology."
-This idea provides context to Hitler's Darwinian ideas of how to promote the spread of what he believed to be the superior race.
-Inspired by Darwin's discovery of evolution by natural selection, Nazis coined several terms for those they deemed unfit; for example, the terms Lebensunwertes Leben, which translates to 'life unworthy of life'; unnütze Esser, meaning 'useless eater'; and Ballastexistenzen, which means 'ballast lives'.
+Although Nazi leadership lacked scientific training, they sought legitimacy from science and biology to justify eugenics and ethnic cleansing.
+Nazis coined several terms for those they deemed unfit; for example, the terms Lebensunwertes Leben, which translates to 'life unworthy of life'; unnütze Esser, meaning 'useless eater'; and Ballastexistenzen, which means 'ballast lives'.
 To strengthen the Nazi regime and Germany as a whole, utilizing euthanasia to select against individuals who would not produce strong and productive offspring was seen as a merciful gesture.

 The children who were sent to euthanasia centers such as Am Spiegelgrund were selected on the basis of medical questionnaires.
 Physicians were bribed to report children with conditions such as intellectual disability, cerebral palsy, Down syndrome, any deformities, bed wetting, learning disabilities, along with many other things that would lower their ability to strengthen Hitler's superior race.
 If a child had any sort of mental or physical condition, their questionnaire would be sent to Hitler's Chancellery, who would recommend "special treatment" despite having never met the children.
 The victims of Am Spiegelgrund were subjected to torture-like experimental treatments as well as punishments for a variety of offenses.
 Survivors Johann Gross, Alois Kaufmann, and Friedrich Zawrel described and testified to several of the "treatments", which included electroshock therapy, a so-called "cold water cure" in which Zawrel and Kaufmann recall being repeatedly submerged into freezing bath water until they were blue and barely conscious and had lost control of their bowels; a "sulfur cure", which was an injection that caused severe pain in the legs, limiting mobility and ensuring that escape was impossible; spinal injections of apomorphine; injections of phenobarbital; overdoses of sedatives, which would often lead to death when the children were exposed to extreme cold or disease; observed starvation; and efficacy testing of tuberculosis vaccines, for which children were infected with tuberculosis pathogens.